sosimon/tvm/README.md

     1. The policy that is passed into the `GetFederationToken` call, and
     2. Policies that are attached to the IAM user whose credentials were used to all `GetFederationToken`.

 See [docs](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_temp_control-access_getfederationtoken.html) for more details.
-Currently, the policy passed into `GetFederationToken` is hardcoded to allow full access to EC2 and to manage SSH key pairs.

 The temporary credentials are defaulted to expire after 15 minutes (900 seconds), which is the minimum session duration.
 A longer expiration can be specified, in seconds, using the `-x` flag, up to 36 hours (129600 seconds).